 Teachers’ Day in Lebanon

-This day, like all of the days celebrating teachers around the world, is a day when people are encouraged to give thanks to all of the educators who have taken part in their education.
-Since this holiday is only an observance in Lebanon, however, most people won’t have the day off.
+This day, like all days celebrating teachers around the world, is a day when people are encouraged to give thanks to all the educators who have taken part in their education.
+Since this holiday is only an observance in Lebanon, most people won’t have the day off.
 It also means that government buildings, schools, and most businesses remain open on this day.

 Facts About Lebanon

 Below are some fascinating facts about Lebanon that people might want to consider as they learn more about Teacher’s Day.
-Let’s take a brief look at them before continuing on with the rest of this article.
+Let’s take a brief look at them before continuing with the rest of this article.

 - Lebanon has a total area of 10,400 square kilometers.